10 Easy Coldwater Fish for a Small Tank

 White Cloud Mountain Minnow

-White Cloud Mountain Minnows come from China and there has been a dramatic drop in their population in the wild due to the disruption of their natural habitat.
+White cloud mountain minnows come from China.
+There has been a dramatic drop in their population in the wild due to the disruption of their natural habitat.
 These fish are currently considered threatened.
-Efforts are underway, however, to solidify their presence in nature.
+Efforts are underway, however, to support their presence in nature.

 Similar to neon tetras in looks and many aspects of care, these fish are even better for novice fish owners because their needs are not as specific as those of tetras.